cyphernom/SecureSocialMedia/README.md

 Retrieving large data is also slow, due to this reason.

 If you do deploy, recommend introducing a size filter on uploads to suit your needs.

+initial testing:
+  running the initial bootstrap node:
+    python main.py 8001 5000
+  connecting new nodes
+   python main.py 8001 5001 127.0.0.1:5000

+the protocol talks on 8001. each individual nodes page loads on their specified port (i.e. 5000, 5001 etc)